 Some take exception to my phrase, “It’s time to bury Henry Fillmore’s Lassus Trombone.”
 They have a problem with my using the word, “bury.”
 To be clear: I am not suggesting that we should forget The Trombone Family.
 I am not suggesting that we burn Lassus Trombone.
 If all copies of The Trombone Family suddenly disappeared from the earth, we and the next generations could not learn from them.
 I have an original copy of several of the pieces and I plan to keep them in my library so I can show them to students and others and talk about them.
 By “bury” I mean “put away.”
 As I said in my article, we do not need to play these pieces today; we do not need them.
 When people are buried, they are still remembered; we place a grave marker over them, we continue to talk about them.
 That is my hope for Henry Fillmore’s The Trombone Family.
 Bury, but remember.
 We need to remember The Trombone Family because we need to remember why a cover like this (below) was socially acceptable to a portion of white America, and why such a cover should never be considered acceptable again.

 Some assume I am calling for a boycott of all of Henry Fillmore’s music.
 I did not call for this; to say that I said this is false.
 Fillmore wrote a great deal of fine music, including several excellent marches including Americans We and Men of Ohio.
 Those pieces were not marketed using the kinds of racist stereotyping and demeaning language of the pieces in Fillmore’s The Trombone Family.
-In fact, I can find no other work in my brief survey of Fillmore’s compositional output that was conceived and marketed using racist tropes.
-[NOTE: Some may point to the title of Fillmore’s rag/march, Little Rastus (1920), composed under his pseudonym Harold Bennett.
-But the piece contains only the subtitle “Characteristic march” and was advertised in Fillmore’s The Musical Messenger as “A dandy, easy number.
-Just the thing for young bands.”]
-I don’t have a problem with anyone playing Fillmore’s fine music that does not carry that heavy baggage of a regrettable, racially insensitive past.
+As I’ve looked through Fillmore’s output (see: Paul E. Bierley, The Music of Henry Fillmore and Will Huff.
+Columbus: Integrity Press, 1982), I can find only one other work (other than those that are part of The Trombone Family) that gives me pause, the march Little Rastus (1920), that Fillmore composed under his pseudonym Harold Bennett.
+While that piece does not have a dialect subtitle (it is subtitled “Characteristic March”), the name “Rastus” has been considered a pejorative, racist trope since the late nineteenth century.
+[For a discussion of how minstrel shows, advertising, and marketing played up African American characters like Rastus (who was also the long time symbol for Cream of Wheat from 1890) as “docile, subservient, and laughable characters,” see, Marilyn Kern-Foxworth: Aunt Jemima, Uncle Ben, and Rastus: Blacks in Advertising, Yesterday, Today, and Tomorrow (Westport: Praeger, 1994.)]
+Fillmore’s march would have stood just fine on its own without the provocative title but, unfortunately, Fillmore decided to weigh it down with a derogatory stereotype.
+That said, I don’t have a problem with anyone playing any of Fillmore’s fine music that does not carry that heavy baggage of a regrettable, racially insensitive past.

 All of us do wrong.
 You, me, everyone.
 The Bible uses the word “sin.”
 In using racist tropes and stereotypes to promote and inform Lassus Trombone, Henry Fillmore did wrong.
 He was on the wrong side of right.
 He was on the wrong side of the judgment of history.
 He demeaned African Americans.
 Whether or not he did so just to sell music or it reflected his personal view of African Americans I do not know.
 I do not know his heart and neither do I judge his heart.
 He was not alone in using racial stereotypes to sell music.
 For instance, Henry’s father, James Henry Fillmore Sr., was a devoutly religious man.
 The music publishing company that he and his brother, Charles, founded, The Fillmore Brothers Company (later Fillmore Music House) published many hymnals.
 J. H. Fillmore Sr. is remembered for the many hymn tunes he wrote, including that for “I Am Resolved No Longer to Linger”: